-Witnessing your child fighting with another child can be awkward and uncomfortable.
-But here’s why you shouldn’t solve her social conflicts for her (and what to do instead).
+Seeing kids argue can be awkward and uncomfortable, but discover why you shouldn’t solve your child’s social conflicts (and what to do instead).

 No one likes to see their child in a skirmish with another one.
 But when I witness social conflict, I use this awkward moment as an opportunity.

 Maybe it’s the little girl who takes every item out of your child’s hands.
 Or the boy who wants to borrow his shovel.
 Or even the child who approach your son despite his desire to play alone.